gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 ## Generate multi-variant decoder code action

-Gleam's `Dynamic` type represents data of unknown shape that comes from outside of the Gleam program, for example data send to a HTTP server as JSON.
+Gleam's `Dynamic` type represents data of unknown shape that comes from outside of the Gleam program, for example data sent to a HTTP server as JSON.
 To convert data from dynamic into known Gleam types the decoder API is used.

 A previous release added convenient a code action which would generate a dynamic